Recognition of Prior Learning

 YES or NO

-Is your learning from experience related to the postgraduate programme that you would like to enrol for?
+Is your learning from experience related to the postgraduate programme for which you wish to enrol?

 YES or NO

-Please follow the application process below if you answered YES to both questions above.
-If you answered NO to any one of the two questions above, then unfortunately you do not qualify for RPL.
+Follow the application process below if you answered YES to both questions above.
+If you answered NO to any one of the two questions above, then you do not qualify for RPL.

 Please take note of the following very important information: